National Weather Service United States Department of Commerce

 All images on this page may be expanded with a single click and returned to original size with a second click.

 Starting all the way back on February 1st, an upper-level low began to take shape over Alaska.
 Over the course of the next week, the system would intensify and traverse thousands of miles to arrive on the doorstep of the Florida peninsula.
-By February 6th, a potent setup had taken shape, with a strong cold front extending into the Gulf of Mexico.
+By February 6th, a potent setup had taken shape, with a strong cold front extending into the Gulf of America.
 Across Florida, temperatures were warm and humid.
 Breezy southerly flow had transported large amounts of moist, tropical air northward, allowing temperatures to climb into the mid-80s.
 Behind the front, conditions were cold and dry as northern arctic air funneled south.
 This distinct difference, a common occurrence in winter, had an extra boost as the jet stream dipped farther to the south, producing strong, gusty winds near the surface.
 What was already a favorable environment for storms had become even better.
 All across the peninsula, many would report strong winds and minor damage.
 However, what is most likely to be the most memorable element of the event was the EF-0 tornado that impacted parts of Pinellas County; uprooting trees, damaging homes, and even toppling a crane onto I-275.

 Infrared Satellite